mssoheil/JS-tips-and-tricks/README.md

-# JS-tips-and-tricks
+# JS tips and tricks

-### Some javascript tips, tricks, gotchas, bugs and wtfs
+Some interesting javascript tips, tricks, gotchas, bugs and wtfs